Wesley Clark to Newsmax: Intensified Air Campaign Needed in Iran Before Any Ground Troops

 Retired Gen. Wesley Clark said Saturday that an intensified air campaign, not an immediate deployment of ground troops, should define the next phase of any potential military effort involving Iran.

-Speaking on Newsmax TV’s “Saturday Agenda,” Clark, a former NATO Supreme Allied Commander, said achieving air superiority remains a critical objective before broader strategic goals can be realized.
+Speaking on Newsmax's "Saturday Agenda," Clark, a former NATO Supreme Allied Commander, said achieving air superiority remains a critical objective before broader strategic goals can be realized.

 "It's not necessarily inevitable," Clark said of sending in ground forces.